kmsmith137/ch_frb_l1/MANUAL.md

     ./ch-frb-simulate-l0 l0_configs/l0_toy_1beam.yaml 30
     ```

-<a name="two-node-backend"></a>
+<a name="configuration-file-overview"></a>
-### EXAMPLES ON THE TWO-NODE MCGILL BACKEND

-This is a placeholder section, which will contain a description of
-the McGill two-node backend, and some examples which can be run.
+### CONFIGURATION FILE OVERVIEW

+  - The directory `ch_frb_l1/bonsai_configs/benchmarks` contains four bonsai config files.
+The
+    computational cost of each can be measured with the command-line utility:
+    ```
+    bonsai-time-dedisperser bonsai_configs/benchmarks/params_noups_nbeta1.txt 20
+    ```
+    This will run 20 copies of the dedisperser, one on each core, when it measures the running time.
+    In addition, the placeholder RFI removal in `ch-frb-l1.cpp` should take around 19% of a core.
+    Using this procedure, I get the following timings:
+    ```
+    params_noups_nbeta1.txt: 0.38 + 0.19 = 0.57
+    params_noups_nbeta2.txt: 0.42 + 0.19 = 0.61
+    params_ups_nbeta1.txt: 0.57 + 0.19 = 0.76
+    params_ups_nbeta2.txt: 0.74 + 0.19 = 0.93
+    ```
+    A puzzle here is that the last config (params_ups_nbeta2.txt) fails to run quickly enough,
+    even though it should be able to keep up with the data by a small (7%) margin.

+    I usually test using `params_ups_nbeta1.txt`.
+This is the most computationally
+    expensive option which currently works!

-This is a good place to explain "L1 streams".
-The L1 node must
+Now is a good place to explain L1 streams.
-be configured to divide its input into multiple streams, with the
+The L1 node is configured to divide its input into multiple streams, with the
 following properties:

  - Each stream corresponds to a unique (ip_address, udp_port) pair.